 It’s Safer Than Checks

 While checks are typically safe, mailing them is not necessarily.
 People could open mail that isn’t theirs and take checks out and cash them.
-Wire transfers offer a safer alternative.
+Wire transfers offer a more secure alternative.

 Money Can Be Sent Internationally